-Storage: Allow the tofu beef crumbles to cool completely and then store in an airtight container for up to 5 days in the refrigerator.
+Storage: Allow the tofu beef crumbles to cool completely and then store in an airtight container for up to 5 days in the fridge.

-Reheating: You can add these straight to the recipe from the fridge or simply reheat in the oven at 350F for about 5-10 minutes or reheat on the stovetop until warmed through.
+Reheating: Simply reheat in the oven at 350F for about 5-10 minutes or reheat on the stovetop until warmed through.

 Freezing: Keep in mind that the texture of tofu changes when it has been frozen.
 But it should still be good in recipes such as pasta sauces or even burritos or tacos.
 Simply thaw before using and follow the reheating instructions from above.